 What is sacrococcygeal teratoma (SCT)?

-Sacrococcygeal teratoma, according to the University of California, San Francisco, is a tumor found in newborns found at the base of the tailbone.
-It occurs in 1 out of every 35,000 births, and is more common in female than in male babies.
-Though this tumor can grow very large, it’s not usually cancerous.
+Sacrococcygeal teratoma, according to the University of California, San Francisco, is a tumour found in newborns found at the base of the tailbone.
+It occurs in 1 out of every 35,000 births and is more common in female than in male babies.
+Though this tumour can grow very large, it’s not usually cancerous.

-Cass explained that the tumor and the baby end up competing for blood flow, and sometimes the tumor “wins”, and the baby dies.
-As Boemer’s baby had a large tumor that was cutting off her blood supply and causing her heart to shut down, doctors had to intervene.
+Cass explained that the tumour and the baby end up competing for blood flow, and sometimes the tumour “wins”, and the baby dies.
+As Boemer’s baby had a large tumour that was cutting off her blood supply and causing her heart to shut down, doctors had to intervene.

 Some doctors told her that she should terminate the pregnancy, but Dr. Cass told Boemer that they could perform fetal surgery on Lynlee.

 “It was an easy decision for us.
 We wanted to give her life”

 This meant that they would incise the uterus, take out the baby, perform surgery, then put the baby back so that it could grow until full-term.
 Dr. Cass had only performed the surgery once before.
 It was a dangerous procedure for both the mother and the baby, but Boemer knew what to do.
 “It was an easy decision for us,” she said.
 “We wanted to give her life.”